Network-pirate/codex-ip-changer/README.md

 ## 🛡️ Disclaimer

 This tool is provided for **educational** and **cybersecurity learning** purposes only.
-Misuse of this tool is not the author’s responsibility.
+Misuse of this tool and cod is not the author’s responsibility.

 ---